alfredomartinezjr/wosostats/resources/definitions.md

 **Recoveries** - `recoveries`

 A recovery is when a player gets posession of a loose ball.
 In the `poss.action' column, a recovery should be logged to a player if the last player to have possession of the ball was on the same team.
-If a player on the opposing team interfered with the ball such as with (but not limited to) a block, a won aerial duel, a clearance, or a tackle.
+A recovery usually happens after a player on the defending team interferes with the ball such as with (but not limited to) a block, a won aerial duel, a clearance, or a tackle.

 For a ball to change possession under this model, a player on the opposing team must have clear possession of the ball; otherwise, it's created a loose ball that is still technically under "possession" by the other team and is thus recovered when a player wins it back.
+Recoveries are a way of noting how a team wins or maintains possession.

 **Balls shielded** - `ball.shield`